shalforb/T1A3---Terminal-Application/readme.md

 <br>

 ### Feature 8 - Marking a film as watched & printing the watchlist
 When a user wants to mark a film they have seen in their watchlist, they can do so using this feature.
 This function will then remove the specific film from the watchlist, and then append it to a seperate file named *watched*.
+While logging a watched film, the program will prompt the user to enter a date (DD-MM-YY) to mark the date in which the film was watched - the [datetime](https://docs.python.org/3/library/datetime.html) package is used to store this value as datetime data.
+It will also prompt the user to rate the film on a scale of 1-5 which will also be stored in the file.
 Much like the watchlist file, this can be printed and displayed in a readable ASCII table.

 <br>